 I am happy to be serving as Rector at St. George during this wonderful time in our history.
 I have a strong passion to help all people, especially our children, to come to know and love the Lord and to grow into the fullness of God.

+I am so blessed to be serving as the Senior Director for the church and I am humbled and so privileged to watch this place grow as I have spent many years in ministry here.
+As the Senior Director, I am honored to manage the day to day needs of the church, under the direction of Fr.
+Ram, with our wonderful staff and ministry lay leadership.
+I also partner with Fr.
+Ram in furthering the mission and vision of St. George and its impact on the community.
 My wife, Shannon and I were first introduced to the St. George community in 2009 when I became the music teacher at the school.
 Since then our love for this special place has only grown.
 We have two daughters, Lillian and Scarlett, who are growing up with a strong faith foundation on this Christ-centered campus.
 Whether through the church or the school, our family is deeply involved in the St. George mission and ministry.
-As Director of Music & Fine Arts for the school, I get the privilege of shaping and teaching the beautiful young minds of tomorrow.
+As Director of Fine Arts for the school, I get the privilege of shaping and teaching the beautiful young minds of tomorrow.
 With a fantastic team there that includes Shannon, we have the pleasure of seeing our students reach their artistic and musical potential.
-As the Director of Worship, Music & Fine Arts at St. George, I am honored to lead the many wonderful teams of believers that faithfully give of their time and talents in worship every week in order to serve this community we love so much.
-I love working with our church members to find a team that helps them use their time and talents for God’s glory, and to further the mission of St. George and it’s impact on the community.
-Among the many areas I serve on campus, I also co-lead our school’s Beta Club, which is a service and outreach honor club that leads many campus service projects.
-I am also the lead for our Haitian sister church and school partnership.
-I have a Bachelor of Music Degree from UTSA and have spent 17 years in music and ministry.
-I have spent time leading worship in several different denominations and worship styles including gospel and contemporary.
-My heart is at home here in the Episcopal tradition, as the liturgy truly speaks to me.
-If you are feeling called to serve and offer your talents here at St. George, feel free to give me a call or write an email.
-Let’s see where God is leading you to make an impact on the world!
+Among the various areas I serve on campus, I also co-lead our school’s Beta Club, which is a service and outreach honor club that leads many campus service projects.
+I am also the lead for our Haitian sister church and school partnership and I am also one of the directors of our school’s middle school musical.
+I have a Bachelor of Music Degree from UTSA and have spent over 19 years in ministry.
+If you have any questions about St. George, feel free to give me a call or write an email.
+I would be happy to introduce you to this place or help you with any of your needs!

 Director of Pastoral Care

-My husband, Milt and I came to San Antonio in 1982 along with our 2 children, Aaron and Alexis.
+My husband Milt and I came to San Antonio in 1982 along with our 2 children, Aaron and Alexis.
 We began our search for a church home in the fall and the first (and only) church we visited was St. George.
-In the fall of 1985 I was asked to consider taking the position of Parish Secretary to replace the lady who was retiring.
-I began January 2nd 1986 and worked in that position until 1990 when I became the Parish Administrator.
-In 2013 I took the position of Director of Lay Ministry Development, and then in September 2014 I was asked to take the position of Pastoral Care Coordinator.
+In the fall of 1985, I was asked to consider taking the position of Parish Secretary to replace the lady who was retiring.
+I began January 2, 1986, and worked in that position until 1990 when I became the Parish Administrator.
+In 2013, I took the position of Director of Lay Ministry Development, and then in September 2014, I was asked to take the position of Pastoral Care Coordinator.
 My work history includes being a Registered Nurse for 12 years, so I believe the Lord has placed me where He wants me to serve and I am truly blessed.